AlexandreFenyo/net-monitor/README.md

 ### view

-A net-monitor view is a net-monitor JavaScript object is a chart used to display the
+A view is a net-monitor JavaScript object that associate a chart to a data set.

 net-monitor aims to create charts for you, in the browser, and dynamically update the data associated to those charts from the server.